Personal Information Your Child Must Know

 I was afraid my son would be confused if I taught him more than one number.
 I chose to teach him my cell number since I always have that phone with me.
 I wanted him to be able to reach me whether or not I am home.

-But if your child can remember more than one phone number, I would teach her all of them.
+But if your child can remember more than one phone number, I would teach all of them.
 I prefer teaching too much information rather than too little if possible.

-You may also consider whether or not you should teach her a sibling’s name.
+You may also consider whether or not you should teach a sibling’s name.
 I thought it was important to teach my son his older brother’s name, just in case, since his brother is an adult.

 But you should think about your own situation and decide if that’s important enough to teach it to your child.